Elvis Andrus Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 11 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.
+- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in MLB.

-- The Twins have a 2.48 team ERA that ranks second among all league pitching staffs.
+- The Twins' 2.63 team ERA ranks second among all MLB pitching staffs.

-- The Twins give up the ninth-fewest home runs in baseball (eight total, 0.9 per game).
+- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Maeda (0-1) gets the starting nod for the Twins, his second this season.
+- Lopez (1-0) gets the starting nod for the Twins, his third of the season.

-- The righty last appeared on Tuesday against the Miami Marlins, when he threw five innings, allowing one earned run while giving up three hits.
+- The righty last appeared on Wednesday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.